Southern Boys: The Young Pistols (1991–1992)

-At Halloween Havoc 1991 the Pistols began to show the first signs of an attitude change, stating that they did not care who was the "WCW Phantom" (eventually revealed that night as Rick Rude), but were instead waiting for a United States Tag Team Championship title shot against The WCW Patriots.
-On the December 8th, 1991 episode of The Main Event they finally received their shot.
+At Halloween Havoc 1991, the Pistols began to show the first signs of an attitude change, stating that they did not care who was the "WCW Phantom" (eventually revealed that night as Rick Rude), but were instead waiting for a United States Tag Team Championship title shot against the WCW Patriots.
+On the December 8, 1991 episode of WCW Main Event, they finally received their shot.
 After initially being declared the winners, the match was restarted and the Patriots won.
 The following week they declared that they were unconcerned with what the fans thought, confirming a heel turn.
-Later that night the Pistols defeated the WCW Patriots to win the United States Tag Team Championship.
+Later that night, the Pistols defeated the WCW Patriots to win the United States Tag Team Championship.

 The Young Pistols entered 1992 as champions and defeated The Patriots in another rematch on January 18 episode of WCW Pro.
-On January 25 on WCW Worldwide they beat former champions Tom Zenk and Brian Pillman.
+On January 25, on WCW Worldwide, they beat former champions Tom Zenk and Brian Pillman.
 However their run with the titles ended on the February 16th episode of Pro where they lost the championship to Ron Simmons and Big Josh.
-In February the Young Pistols moved to a house show series against The Steiner Brothers.
-They were scheduled to team with The Vegas Connection (Vinnie Vegas and Dallas Page) in an eight man tag team match against El Gigante, Big Josh, Johnny B. Badd, and Mike Graham at SuperBrawl II on February 29; however the match was cancelled.
+In February the Young Pistols moved to a house show series against the Steiner Brothers.
+They were scheduled to team with the Vegas Connection (Vinnie Vegas and Dallas Page) in an eight man tag team match against El Gigante, Big Josh, Johnny B. Badd, and Mike Graham at SuperBrawl II on February 29; however the match was cancelled.

-In April 1992 Smothers' partner Steve Armstrong left WCW, leaving Tracy to soldier on as a singles competitor.
+In April 1992, Steve Armstrong left WCW, leaving Tracy Smothers to soldier on as a singles competitor.
 Tracy departed that August and joined Smoky Mountain Wrestling later that year.
-Armstrong went to WWF for a brief singles run as Lance Cassidy before joining Smothers in SMW, teaming with his brother Scott.
+Armstrong went to WWF for a brief singles run as Lance Cassidy before joining Smothers in Smoky Mountain Wrestling, teaming with his brother Scott.